-1.7 How does your organization evaluate the performance of your senior leaders, and the governance board/policy making body?
+1.7 How does your organization evaluate the performance of your senior leaders including the head of the organization, and the governance board/policy making body?
 How do senior leaders use these performance reviews to improve their own leadership effectiveness and that of the board and leadership system, as appropriate?

 The performance evaluation of senior leaders is a one-way process.
-The Area Commission evaluates the president; the president evaluates the deans and others who report directly to him; staff who are evaluated by the president evaluate those who report to them, etc. The Area Commissioners are not evaluated.
+The President, as is the case with all technical college presidents, is now classified as an Agency Head, thus the Agency Head evaluation process is used by the Area Commission, then the Agency Head Salary Commission.
+The Area Commission evaluates the president; the president evaluates the deans and others who report directly to him; the executive staff members, who are evaluated by the president, evaluate those who report to them, etc. The Area Commissioners are not evaluated.
 Performance reviews are incorporated into the next year's action plans.
 Senior leaders utilize employee suggestions to develop new ways to improve employee communication and performance.